thetis-apps/EconomicIntegration/README.md

 When a relevant document is created within Thetis IMS the application creates corresponding transactions within Billy.

-The corresponding transactions depend on the type of the document.
+The accounts used on the corresponding transactions depend on the type of the document.
+So does the voucher number.

 ### Adjustment list

 The value of the document is posted against the inventory adjustment account and the inventory account.

+The transaction is given 'A-' plus the number of the adjustment list as its voucher number.

 ### Goods receipt